lavendarqueen/ORM-eCommerce-Back-End/README.md

 The user will then start the server by entering the following command in the CLI: npm run watch

-Once the server starts, the user will be directed to
+Once the server starts, the user will need to open insomnia in order to get,

     ![alt text](assets/images/screenshot.png)